ashtonjamesd/semantic-interpretation/written/evaluator/evaluator.md

 (754) (+) (23)
 ```

-Our evaluator needs to correctly identify and parse numbers, regardless of their format.
+Our evaluator also needs to correctly identify and parse numbers, regardless of their format.
 Numbers in our evaluator can be:

 1. Whole numbers